 Hiring a lawyer may sound unnecessary, but they are experts on the process and can greatly increase the chances of winning your claim.
 Applicants with lawyers are three times more likely to win their case.
 If your application is ever denied, it’s especially useful to work with a lawyer.
 They will help you appeal, collect evidence for you, and then represent you in court at the hearing.

-Atticus can help you find an experienced disability lawyer.
-Our services are completely free and you wouldn’t have to pay any lawyer unless they win your case.
-Get started with our 2-minute disability quiz and one of our team members will contact you to talk about next steps.
+Atticus can help you find an experienced disability lawyer, and you only pay a one-time fee if your lawyer wins you benefits.
+Get started with our 2-minute disability quiz, and one of our team members will contact you to talk about next steps.

 Jackie Jakab